 |Step 1: Entry requirements||Step 2: Find a supervisor||Step 3: Research proposal||Step 4: Scholarships||Step 5: Submit||Step 6: Accepting your offer|

 Find a Supervisor

 The next step in the application process is for each prospective candidate to find a senior researcher to support your candidacy who is also interested in your research question.
-Please consult the Macquarie University Supervisor Register (MQSR), which is a listing of Macquarie academic staff who can be appointed as Principal Supervisors.

 In some cases departments will advertise for research candidates to explore a particular topic.
 If this is normal in your area you will need to make an application for the position and outline your current research interest and experience.
 In other departments it is more usual to make an appointment with a potential supervisor to discuss your research question.

 To browse the current listing of staff who are eligible to supervise please see our searchable supervisor database.

 If you are unfamiliar with the academic staff of the university, you should look carefully at the biographies, research grants and research publications of staff in your interest area.
 This initial conversation is not an application for enrolment, nor is it an agreement by the university to undertake the project with you.

 The academic who talks with you will ask you a series of questions like: